guiaria/MSR_assignment_2/README.md

 # Notes
 You need to create a personal access token in your GitHub account and then replace the `USERNAME_AND_TOKEN` in `RepositoriesPicker.java` with your username and token.

-This repositories fork from https://github.com/gorjatschev/applying-apis for MSR assignment
+This repositories fork from https://github.com/gorjatschev/applying-apis for MSR 2021/22 Coursework